umobi/AlertFactory/README.md

 ##### func append(button: AlertFactoryButton) -> Self

-The AlertFactoryButton is a wrapper created by AlertFactory and holds the informations necessaly to create the action button.
+The AlertFactoryButton is a wrapper created by AlertFactory and holds the pieces of information necessary to create the action button.
 But, depending on your AlertController, the style property doesn't fit well.
 So, you should implement some adaptions to this.

 The default UIAlertController example:
 ```swift